5 Fundraising Must-Haves For In-Person Events

 2. Feeling Like Part of a Community

 You want to avoid “robotic” promotions.
 Your attendees will feel more belonging in your community if your marketing is genuine.
 Send personalized invitations rather than sponsored social media posts.
-Engage your volunteers, staff, and board members to promote the event.
+If your goal is to retain consistent volunteers and donors, go the extra mile to make each supporter feel acknowledged and valued.
+At the end of the day, this is what will encourage supporters to back your mission and fundraising initiatives.

 A fundraising event platform can assist in your community-building efforts through features such as: